open-life-science/open-life-science.github.io/_ols-1/week01.md

     - How you think openness and open leadership will help solve it.
     - How meeting your personal goals will help you and help solve the problem.
     - How meeting your cultural goals for your community, organization, or project will help solve the problem.

-    - Add your vision statement to your repo by uploading it or copy and pasting it into your README document.
+- Add your vision statement to your GitHub issue
+- Check the [Syllabus](https://openlifesci.org/ols-1) for notes and connection info for all the cohort calls

 # Recap